 Wish you could do something about your dated and dingy kitchen cabinets?
 Since they make up one of the largest visible surfaces in your home, updating the cabinet doors in your kitchen is one of the most effective things you can do to revive and refresh your decor.
 It’s also one of the priciest, but luckily, there’s no need to shell out your whole life’s savings for new cabinets.
 Instead, read on for eight creative and low-cost DIY ways to reface and refurbish your pre-existing cabinetry for a new look that won’t cost you everything plus the kitchen sink.

 Chicken wire may not sound like the most glamorous material but look at how it elevated these plain Jane cabinets by making them much more open and airy.
 And because of its lightweight and forgiving nature, it’s the perfect material for a do-it-yoursef project.

 It’s hard to believe that this ultra-dated kitchen’s yellow wood cabinets were transformed with just a bit of trim, some white paint and some open shelving.
 Notice how the DIY molding on the bottom doors adds a much more expensive feel, while the black hardware creates a nice contrast with the newly painted white cabinets.
+Hardware was also added to the cabinets which help give it a polished look.
+Check out ManMadeDIY’s tutorial on installing cabinet handles and hardware for an easy DIY guide.
 See how the whole project unfolded at Beautiful Matters.